How to Kill and Prevent Lawn Moss

 As the moss is killed off and consumed by the bacteria, the existing grass should spread into the area.

-For areas heavily infested with lawn moss, treat with BO Bacter and then sprinkle grass seed and topsoil over the area.
+For areas heavily infested with lawn moss, treat with MO Bacter and then sprinkle grass seed and topsoil over the area.

-You may need to apply multiple doses of BO Bacter and overseed several times a year as the No Rake method takes time.
+You may need to apply multiple doses of MO Bacter and overseed several times a year as the No Rake method takes time.
 While this process is time-consuming it’s not particularly labour intensive.

 The best time to start option 2 is also in the spring or autumn when the grass is actively growing.